FeanorTheElf/ashe-depir/Readme.md

 # DEPIR based on new Algebraic Homomorphic Encryption

-This is our implementation of DEPIR using an improved ASHE scheme, as presented in our paper [https://ia.cr/2024/id_not_yet_known](https://ia.cr/2024/id_not_yet_known).
+This is our implementation of DEPIR using an improved ASHE scheme, as presented in our paper "On Algebraic Homomorphic Encryption and its Applications to Doubly-Efficient PIR" ([https://ia.cr/2024/id_not_yet_known](https://ia.cr/2024/id_not_yet_known)).

 Unfortunately, it currently uses the asynchronous read API of Windows, thus does not run on Linux as is.
 To run the code, adjust the constants `m`, `PREPROCESSOR_PATH`, `DATASTRUCTURE_PATH` in `src/main.rs`, then use `cargo`.